kyhau/docker-notebook/docker-networking.md

 1. **Network Drivers (Native or Remote)**

-    1. Docker Network Drivers provide the actual implementation that makes networks work.
+    Docker Network Drivers provide the actual implementation that makes networks work.

-    1. They are pluggable so that different drivers can be used and interchanged easily to support different use cases.
+    They are pluggable so that different drivers can be used and interchanged easily to support different use cases.

-    1. Multiple network drivers can be used on a given Docker Engine or Cluster concurrently, but each Docker network is only instantiated through a single network driver.
+    Multiple network drivers can be used on a given Docker Engine or Cluster concurrently, but each Docker network is only instantiated through a single network driver.
-   1. Two options

     1. Native Network Drivers (see section below)

     1. Remote Network Drivers
+        1. `contiv`:  An open source network plugin led by Cisco Systems to provide infrastructure and security policies for multi-tenant microservices deployments.
+Contiv also provides integration for non-container workloads and with physical networks, such as ACI.
+Contiv implements remote network and IPAM drivers.
+        1. `weave`:  A network plugin that creates a virtual network that connects Docker containers across multiple hosts or clouds.
+Weave provides automatic discovery of applications, can operate on partially connected networks, does not require an external cluster store, and is operations friendly.
+        1. `calico`:  An open source solution for virtual networking in cloud datacenters.
+It targets datacenters where most of the workloads (VMs, containers, or bare metal servers) only require IP connectivity.
+Calico provides this connectivity using standard IP routing.
+Isolation between workloads — whether according to tenant ownership or any finer grained policy — is achieved via iptables programming on the servers hosting the source and destination workloads.
+        1. `kuryr`:  A network plugin developed as part of the OpenStack Kuryr project.
+It implements the Docker networking (libnetwork) remote driver API by utilizing Neutron, the OpenStack networking service.
+Kuryr includes an IPAM driver as well.

-1. **IPAM Drivers**
+1. **IPAM Drivers (IP Address Management Drivers)**

-    1. Docker has a native IP Address Management Driver that provides default subnets or IP addresses for networks and endpoints if they are not specified.
+    Docker has a native IP Address Management Driver that provides default subnets or IP addresses for networks and endpoints if they are not specified.

+     1. Native IPAM Drivers

+     1. Remote IPAM Drivers
+         1. `infoblox`:  An open source IPAM plugin that provides integration with existing Infoblox tools.

 ## Docker Native Network Drivers